akazukin5151/koneko-misc/README.md

 Elixir | Functional style (pipes, recursion, immutability) looks great and flows well.
 Built-in actor based concurrency. | Functional programming initially needs some time to get used to, `mix escript.build` for compiling to single binary is weird | `icat` doesn't work, even with erlport

 Go is very opinionated, which isn't bad, but it's opinionated on relatively minor things while still being archaic in every other major thing

+My opinions on OOP:

+* Avoid encapsulating data and behaviour together.
+    * The classes in data.py solely handles storage and manipulation of data requested from pixiv, with completely pure functions/methods.
+* For me, using classes serves only two purposes: let other functions directly call a behaviour, and to reduce code duplication/enable code reuse.
+Nothing else.
+    * The prompt functions can call methods upon user interaction.
+Code duplication between the two gallery modes (1 & 5), and the two user modes (3 & 4) is reduced.

+* **Avoid modelling real world objects and nouns to avoid the circle-ellipse/square-rectangle problem; model behavior instead**.
+Aim for code reuse by **extracting common behaviors out**.
+For example, if procedure X has subroutines A -> B -> C -> D, and procedure Y has subroutines A -> B -> C -> E, then their abstract base class would contain *behaviors* A -> B -> C. X and Y will both inherit from the ABC, then define their D/E method separately (in other words, **child classes should add functionality, not remove them from the base class**).
+So, use inheritance only for code reuse.
+Instead of modelling a "is-a" relationship, **inheritance should model "has behaviour" relationship, which means composition is better most times**.
+Of course, this can be simply done with functions instead of classes.
+Use good judgement.

+* **Avoiding inheritance deeper than two levels max also avoids the diamond problem and mitigates the fragile base class problem**.
+Never use multiple inheritance for inheritance; mixins are fine, but prefer composition over inheritance, and functions for mixins with no state.
+Child classes should only offer minimal extensions to their base classes just to reflect the different nature of their modes.
+    * The classes in ui.py must only contain behaviour, while state is stored in the classes in data.py and their data manipulated with pure functions.